GuidanceMantras/GuidanceMantras/README.md

 - Social welfare exams (called once in 5 years for minimum 400 positions)
 - FDA/SDA (Called twice in 5 years for minimum 4000 positions)
 - PSI (Called once in 5 years for minimum 400 positions)
+- Teacher/Lecture (called once in 5 years for minimum 3000 positions)
+- Police Constable (called every year for 2,000 positions)

-- In total, you can write at-least 10 different exams in 5 years for minimum 15,000 positions
+- In total, you can write at-least 10 different exams in 5 years for minimum 30,000 positions

 ### Department specific exams in a state with specific degree
 - Agriculture officer (called once in 5 years for minimum 400 positions with B.Sc AG degree(80%) and 20% for any degree)
 - Forest officer (called once in 5 years for minimum 400 positionswith B.Sc Forestry degree(80%) and 20% for any degree)
 - Veternary officer (called once in 5 years for minimum 400 positions with B.V.Sc  degree(80%) and 20% for any degree)
 - Horticulture officer (called once in 5 years for minimum 400 positions with B.Sc Horiculture degree(80%) and 20% for any degree)
+- AE/JE/AEE/EE (called once in 5 years for minimum 5000 positions with B.E. in EEE/EC degree(100%)
+- AE/JE/AEE/EE (called once in 5 years for minimum 5000 positions with B.E. in civil degree(100%)
-- AE/JE/AEE/EE (called once in 5 years for minimum 1000 positions with B.E. in EEE/EC degree(100%)
+- AE/JE/AEE/EE (called once in 5 years for minimum 1000 positions with B.E. in Mechanical degree(100%)
-- Teacher/Lecture (called once in 5 years for minimum 1000 positions)
+- Teacher/Lecture (called once in 5 years for minimum 3000 positions)

-- In total, you can write at-least 10 different exams in 5 years for 10,000 positions
+- In total, you can write at-least 10 different exams in 5 years for 20,000 positions

 ### Generic government exams in central government for any degree
 - SSC  (called twice/thrice in 5 years for minimum 30,000 positions)